QuantEcon/lecture-source-py/source/rst/wald_friedman.rst

 The following presentation of the problem closely follows Dmitri Berskekas's treatment in **Dynamic Programming and Stochastic Control** :cite:`Bertekas75`.

-A decision-maker observes IID draws of a random variable :math:`z`.
+A decision-maker observes a sequence of draws of a random variable :math:`z`.

 He (or she) wants to know which of two probability distributions :math:`f_0` or :math:`f_1` governs :math:`z`.

+Conditional on knowing that successive observations are drawn from distribution :math:`f_0`, the sequence of random variables is independently and identically distributed (IID).

+Conditional on knowing that successive observations are drawn from distribution :math:`f_1`, the sequence of random variables is also independently and identically distributed (IID).

+But the observer does not know which of the two distributions generated the sequence.

+For reasons explained  :doc:`Exchangeability and Bayesian Updating<exchangeable>`, this means that the sequence is not IID and that the observer has something to learn, even though he knows both :math:`f_0` and :math:`f_1`.

-After a number of draws, also to be determined, he makes a decision as to which of the distributions is generating the draws he observes.
+After a number of draws, also to be determined, he makes a decision about which of the distributions is generating the draws he observes.

 He starts with prior